ShatteredRealms/Documentation/README.md

 # Deployment
 Deployment configurations are assuming AWS, but other cloud providers can be used with slight modifications.

+## Requirements
+All commands and scripts and commands are currently written in UNIX bash format.
+The following applications are needed:
+1. kubectl
+2. helm
+3. openssl
+4. aws
+5. istioctl

 ## Deployment Order
 To smoothly deploy, use the following order:
 1. Global